-This year, South Dakota is celebrating the 20 year anniversary of the Farm Wine Bill, legislation that enabled the commercial production and sale of wine.
+This year, South Dakota is celebrating the 20-year anniversary of the Farm Wine Act, legislation that enabled the commercial production and sale of wine.
 Today, there are roughly 30 wineries scattered throughout the state, and nearly the same number of breweries.
 And although its enabling legislation followed close behind, the state’s spirits industry is just now starting to take off, with the number of distillers sitting at seven, if only for the moment.

 It all began a decade ago with Pierre’s Dakota Spirits Distillery and its Bickering Brothers brandy and whiskey.
-And slowly more and more spirits enthusiasts filed for federal licenses and began distilling.
-For Philip and Cindee Klein of Watertown’s Glacial Lakes Distillery, the small number was part of the appeal.
+And slowly, more and more spirits enthusiasts filed for federal licenses and began distilling.
+For Phillip and Cindee Klein of Watertown’s Glacial Lakes Distillery, the small number was part of the appeal.

 The Kleins and two friends began planning Glacial Lakes three years ago, and finally began distilling in January.
 The first product ready for distribution was a vodka, since it doesn’t need to age.
 Made from locally-grown wheat, it is designed to be neutral on the palate, and virtually disappear into a cocktail.
 So far, it’s been picked up by 205 bars, restaurants, and liquor stores.
 But the Kleins, like most other spirit-makers in the state, remain employed full-time, with production, tastings, and events occupying evenings, weekends, and vacation time.